bitquery/graphql-docs/docs/Examples/cosmos/coinpath.md

 Our Cosmos Coinpath API provides comprehensive information about money flow of addresses on the Cosmos blockchain.

-## Explore Destination of Funds from a Specific Address
+## Trace Cosmos Coinpath Outflows from an Address

 ```
 {